How are regenerative agriculture and supply chain linked together?

 Regeneration agriculture technology:

 Technology is one way that F&Bs can more quickly spread regenerative agricultural practices.
 Giving smallholder farmers access to modern data and agricultural intelligence tools allows them to better use data for decision-making.
 Furthermore, F&Bs can create a variety of models based on collating and analyzing data from their smallholder farmers.
 Using the models, they can provide their smallholder farmers with actionable insights to increase yields and reduce resource usage.

 By using data to connect with their smallholder farmers, F&Bs will have greater insights into the “facts on the ground”, knowing exactly what is happening in the fields.
 With comprehensive knowledge, they can make better decisions about crop quality and yield expectations.
-They’ll be able to better plan collection and shipping logistics, processing, and operational activities – leading to lower costs and higher quality.
+They’ll be able to better plan collection and shipping logistics with supply chain tracking, as well as processing, and operational activities – leading to lower costs and higher quality.
 The holistic view of the data makes it much easier to track accountability at every level of the supply chain – from granular details such as the health of the soil to the wellbeing of their growers to the quality of the end products purchased by the consumers and the carbon effects on the world itself.

 As the driving force behind regenerative agriculture, F&Bs have the power to make a major impact on climate change.
 They have the stability as well as the long-term vision necessary to guide and execute these changes.
 Not only will their efforts benefit their operational continuity, but they will also have a major impact on the lives of the growers, global food availability, consumers, and the environment.